 3. Wait for review: The review period can take a few weeks to several months.
 This timeline depends on the Portuguese Consulate, which may request more information during this time.

-Portugal D7 Visa Processing Time
+Enter Portugal on D7 Visa

+Obtaining a temporary four-month visa in your home country can take up to 60 days, provided you submit all the required information.
 When you receive your visa, you will also have an appointment with AIMA, which the Portuguese Consulate books when they issue your visa.

 Once AIMA has collected your documents and biometric data, it will take about three weeks for them to send your residence card to your Portuguese address.
 The legal deadline for this is 90 days.